fgx/fgx-globe/readme.md

 ## Change log

+2013-02-27 ~ Theo
+* Updated public home page regarding dev version, new code
+* default camera position is set by laitude, longitude and radius using new update position function
+* Started adding API with access via query string

 *2013-02-26 ~ Theo
 * Rejigged placard and heads-up distrubition of info
 * Added display of thumbnails to heads-up where model thumbnails exist.